tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 Matz
 ----

-Yukihiro Matsumoto
+Matz is Yukihiro Matsumoto, the creator of Ruby.

 https://en.wikipedia.org/wiki/Yukihiro_Matsumoto

-The inventor of Ruby.

 "Matz is nice so we are nice"